ilemhadri/fb-messenger-activity/README.md

 ```

 Setup the database and save your Facebook login credentials.
-*Note* You may need to install a compatible selenium webbrowser in case "chromedriver.exe" is not compatible with your OS.
+*Note:* You may need to install a compatible selenium webbrowser in case "chromedriver.exe" is not compatible with your OS.
 ```
 python init.py
 ```